 Accidents and incidents can often be attributed to the poor selection of contractors which can have a detrimental impact including loss of life, physical disability, mental health and financial impact.
-Because of this, ISO 45001:2018 requires you to implement and maintain a process to control the procurement of externals providers (contractor management).
+Because of this, ISO 45001:2018 requires you to implement and maintain a process to control the procurement of external providers (contractor management).

 It is essential to ensure, during the contractor selection process, that the awarded contractor is legally compliant.
 Failure to obtain evidence of licensing or competency might cause detrimental effects on your organisation if an incident occurs at any time.

-For example, if you are procuring resource to manage Asbestos, ensure that you have identified the need for appropriately qualified asbestos contractors with correct documentation.
+For example, if you are procuring a resource to manage Asbestos, ensure that you have identified the need for appropriately qualified asbestos contractors with correct documentation.
 If you fail to do this, it may lead to breaches of legal requirements, civil claims, loss of insurance and potentially, prosecution.

 Once a contractor has been selected, it is essential to ensure there are documented contracts that clearly define scopes of work.
-ISO 45001 requires evidence to satisfy it’s requirements, and more importantly, any regulator will review any documentation in the event of incident.
-Using a risk-based approach, a contract maybe as simple as a short description, whereas a more complex scope of work would be written into a schedule of works with stipulated controls.
+ISO 45001 requires evidence to satisfy its requirements, and more importantly, any regulator will review any documentation in the event of incident.
+Using a risk-based approach, a contract may be as simple as a short description, whereas a more complex scope of work would be written into a schedule of works with stipulated controls.

-Prior to work being carried out, and applying appropriate levels of resource to it, it is key to communicate effectively, for example:
+Prior to work being carried out and applying appropriate levels of resource to it, it is key to communicate effectively, for example:

 Related ArticlesWhat's in ISO 45001

 If you have any further questions or want to learn more about what we can do for your business, please contact us using the link or details below:CONTACT US